appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 # Text

-This document explains how to display static or dynamic textual information using text widget.
+This document explains how to display static or dynamic textual information using the Text widget.

 <VideoEmbed host="youtube" videoId="-anmDHXDScQ" title="Use the Text widget to Bind Data" caption="Use the Text widget to Bind Data"/>